Stopping the Caravanas. Philanthropy’s role.

 - Guatemala has the 3rd highest rate of Femicide worldwide, behind El Salvador and Jamaica.

 - 60% live on less than $4 a day

 - Guatemala has the 5th highest murder rate worldwide.
 Honduras is at number 1 and El Salvador number 4.

 “But they aren’t our problem” I hear you cry.
-Well, as long as the US shares a land border with Mexico, migrants will continue to be an ongoing issue, wall or no wall, unless reasons and opportunities are created for Latinos to stay in their own countries.
+Well, as long as the US shares a land border with Mexico, migrants will continue to be an ongoing issue.
+The caravanas will continue, wall or no wall and unless reasons are created for Latinos to stay in their own countries.

 Here’s a thought: Maybe it’s patriotic to direct aid and philanthropy efforts towards Latinamerica?
 If these efforts create jobs, opportunities and security, then central americans will want to stay in their own countries and not want to take the risk in leaving.
 Foreign aid actually protects US interests and as by Sen. Marco Rubio (R-Fla.) said; “Our aid to #Honduras & #Guatemala isn’t charity.
 It helps us more than them,” “By seizing drugs before they enter U.S. & kill Americans.”

 Foreign Government support is an important element in order to strengthen state systems and processes such as the The UN International Commission against Impunity in Guatemala which investigates and prosecutes serious crime in Guatemala.
 However, from a private Major Donor standpoint, there are some organizations that you can support that form part of the ecosystem of supportive civil society.